MicrosoftDocs/power-platform/power-platform/admin/control-user-access.md

     :::image type="content" source="media/edit-security-groups.png" alt-text="Select the Edit icon to select a security group.":::

-   Only the first 200 security groups will be returned and selectable by default.
-To select additional security groups, use **Search** to look for a specific security group.
+   Only the first 200 security groups will be returned.
+Use **Search** to look for a specific security group.

 1. Select a security group, select **Done**, and then select **Save**.